tcornell05/tr1p-io/markdown/posts/go-interfaces-do-not-mean-less-code.md

   - Go Interfaces
 ---

-### Why Go Interfaces Do Not Always Mean Less Code
+### Start WET, Then Go DRY: The Pragmatic Use of Go Interfaces

 Go, known for its simplicity and efficiency, often gets praised for its robust concurrency model and minimalistic design.
 One feature that frequently garners attention is its use of interfaces.
 Interfaces in Go provide a powerful way to define behaviors and achieve polymorphism without the heavy syntax of traditional object-oriented languages.
 However, there’s a common misconception that utilizing interfaces in Go will naturally lead to writing less code.
 This isn’t always the case.
 In fact, focusing too much on interfaces early on can sometimes complicate your codebase and add unnecessary complexity.
-Here's why it's often better to write clean, DRY (Don't Repeat Yourself) code before considering interfaces for abstraction.
+Here's why it’s often better to start with WET (Write Everything Twice) code and let natural repetition guide your use of interfaces and other abstractions.

 #### The Misconception: Interfaces Mean Less Code